routerfingerprinting/lfp/README.md

 `python3 analysis.py target-ips.json`
 	- output format: {IP|Possible Vendors|Signature}

-The current set of signatures can be found in the signatures directory.
+The current set of unique and non-unique signatures can be found in the signatures directory. the `signatures.csv` contains all signatures and used in the analysis script.

 # BibTeX